-Restricted for Other Purposes - consists of the on-Airport Hotel's assets and liabilities including the Hotel Trust accounts except the Hotel Debt Service Fund trust account, the Hotel Revenue Stabilization Fund trust account, the Hotel Capitalized Interest trust account, and the Hotel's capital lease obligations.
+Restricted for Other Purposes - consists of the on-Airport Hotel's assets and liabilities including the Hotel Trust accounts except the Hotel Debt Service Fund trust account, the Hotel Revenue Stabilization Fund trust account, and the Hotel's capital lease obligations.

-Unrestricted Net Position - consists of the net amount of the assets, deferred outflows of resources, and liabilities, of the Airport that are not restricted for any project or other purposes.
+Unrestricted Net Position - consists of the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources, of the Airport that are not restricted for any projects or other purposes.

-A significant portion of the Airport's net position is restricted by the 1991 Master Bond Resolution and 1997 Note Resolution (the "Master Bond Resolutions") and the Lease and Use Agreement with the airlines for the purpose of capital improvements and contingencies.
+A significant portion of the Airport's net position is restricted by the Trust Indenture and 1997 Note Resolution (the "Master Bond Resolutions") and the Lease and Use Agreement with the airlines for the purpose of capital improvements and contingencies.